youssefkead/LieWaves/README.md

 1. **Upload the Dataset**:
     - Go to Kaggle and create a new notebook.
-    - Upload the `truth-lie` folder containing your CSV files into the Kaggle notebook environment.
+    - Upload the `Truth_Sessions` and `Lie_Sessions` folders containing your CSV files into the Kaggle notebook environment.

 2. **Upload the Notebook**:
     - Upload the `helwan-uni-project-liewaves.ipynb` notebook to the same Kaggle notebook environment.